Trade guide

 • Mounting cameras on walls, ceilings, and poles

-• Running cables (coaxial, Cat6, fiber optic)
+• Running cables (coaxial, Cat6, fibre optic)

 • Installing digital video recorders (DVR/NVR)